- Places to Explore

 Fodor's Montreal & Quebec City 2014

 La Citadelle Review

 Built at the city's highest point, on Cap Diamant, the Citadelle is the largest fortified base in North America still occupied by troops.
 The 25-building fortress was intended to protect the port, prevent the enemy from taking up a position on the Plains of Abraham, and provide a refuge in case of an attack.
-Having inherited incomplete fortifications, the British completed the Citadelle to protect themselves against French retaliations.
-By the time the Citadelle was finished in 1832, the attacks against Québec City had ended.
+Having inherited incomplete fortifications, the British completed the Citadelle as protection against French and, eventually, American attacks.
+However, by the time it was finished in 1832, the attacks against Québec City had ended.